Kevin L. Hoover

 CANTON, OHIO – Whichever side you may be on regarding Measure M and the Arcata Plaza’s statue, the McKinley Presidential Museum and Library agrees with you.
 Like many here in Arcata, the staff there holds America’s 25th president in high regard, and at the same time, doesn’t want Arcata’s statue.

-The museum doesn’t need it (even though it has a fairly sweet spot to put it, if it had to), as explained to the Union last April by Director Joyce Yut.
+The museum doesn’t need it (even though it has a fairly sweet spot to put it, if it were ever to change its mind), as explained to the Union last April by Director Joyce Yut.
 “We have our own statues,” she said.

 And so much more.
 The elegant facility in a suburban/commercial area of Canton, Ohio has all the gravitas you’d expect of a scrupulously maintained, ever-improving presidential museum – huge helpings of history, engaging interactive exhibits, scholarly archives and tons of stimulation and science to occupy children, with a discovery museum, planetarium and gift shop.